openwisp/django-swappable-models/README.md

 ### Loading Swapped Models

-Note: Instead of importing concrete models directly, always use the swapper:
+In your views and other functions, always use the swapper instead of importing swappable models directly.

 ```python
 # reusableapp/views.py